x676f64/secureum-mind_map/Solidity101/Mutability & Gas.md

 # 18 - [Mutability & Gas](Mutability%20&%20Gas.md)
-Compared to regular state variables, the gas costs of constant and immutable variables are much lower:
+Compared to regular [State Variables](State%20Variables.md), the gas costs of constant and immutable variables are much lower:

 1. For a constant variable, the expression assigned to it is copied to all the places where it is accessed and also re-evaluated each time.
 This allows for local optimizations.